How much does home insurance cost?

 How to calculate home contents insurance?

-You can calculate the value of your home contents by:
+When calculating the value of your home contents for insurance purposes, you should: